anshuman-8/PotentGPT/README.md

 # Search Probe
-### Probe 1.0
+### Probe 1.5

 ### Features
-- Search capabilities by accessing data from Google, Bing, Yelp, Google local business.
+- Search capabilities by accessing data from Google, Bing, Google local business.
 - Returns contact details in a well structured output.
 - Helps you find the right person to help you with your goals.